-Establishing paternity means that the authorities are informed who the father of a given child is.
-The father is under obligation to pay child support to the child if he does not live together with the child´s mother.
-The child has right of inheritance from the father.
+Establishing paternity means that the name of the father of a child is registered with the authorities.
+The father is under obligation to pay child support to the child if he does not live with the child’s mother.
+The child has the right to inherit his/her father.

-When a mother-to-be is married at the time of giving birth, her husband is automatically registered as her child’s father, unless they have separated or she has been married to another man within the 10 months preceding the birth of her child.
+When a mother-to-be is married at the time of the birth of her child, her husband is automatically registered as the child’s father, unless they have separated or she was married to another man within the 10 months preceding the birth of her child.

 Declaration of Joint Care and Responsibility

 If the father and the mother sign a Declaration of Joint Care and Responsibility, paternity will be acknowledged.
-The declaration should be submitted digitally to the parish register immediately after the child’s birth (within 14 days).
-The declaration can be found here (form in Danish).
-If the parents do not have NemID, they may print the form.
-Under this option, the declaration has to be signed by two witnesses or by a lawyer.
+The declaration should be submitted digitally to the parish register immediately after the child is born (within 14 days).
+The declaration can be downloaded here (form in Danish).
+If the parents do not have NemID, they can print out the form.
+If they print out the form, the declaration has to be signed by two witnesses or by a lawyer.

-If for some particular reason, e.g. serious illness or posting abroad, the parents wish to submit the Declaration of Joint Care and Responsibility before the child is born, the declaration is to be sent to the State Administration.
-After child is born the joint declaration must in that case be presented at the parish register.
+If for some reason, e.g. serious illness or posting abroad, the parents wish to submit the Declaration of Joint Care and Responsibility before the child is born, the declaration must be sent to the State Administration.
+After the child is born, the joint declaration must be submitted to the parish register.

-When in this way paternity has been acknowledged, this has similar effect as a court order, and therefore acknowledgement of paternity cannot be withdrawn.
-During the first 6 months following birth the father and the mother may, however, raise objections to the information registered.
+When paternity has been acknowledged in this way, it is similar to a court order, and therefore acknowledgement of paternity cannot be withdrawn.
+During the first six months following the birth, the father and the mother may, however, raise objections to the registered information.

-If the father and the mother do not jointly submit a Care and Responsibility Declaration, the mother is required to inform the State Administration of the name of the father or the possible fathers within a month.
-The name of the father may be given already during pregnancy.
+If the father and the mother do not jointly submit a Care and Responsibility Declaration, the mother is required to inform the State Administration of the name of the father or the possible fathers within one month.
+The name of the father may be provided already during pregnancy.

 Acknowledgement of paternity

-Paternity is considered to be established if the State Administration receives acknowledgement of paternity in writing from the man designated by the mother.
-The parties must themselves see to it that the father´s signature is certified by a lawyer or by two witnesses.
+Paternity is considered to have been established if the State Administration receives acknowledgement of paternity in writing from the man identified by the mother.
+The parties must themselves ensure that the father’s signature is certified by a lawyer or by two witnesses.
 This declaration may also be signed electronically (NemID).

-When paternity has been acknowledged, this has similar binding effect as a court order, and therefore acknowledgement of paternity cannot be withdrawn.
+When paternity has been acknowledged, this has a binding effect similar to a court order, and therefore acknowledgement of paternity cannot be withdrawn.

-In certain cases a man may file a paternity suit, if he believes he is the father of a given child although he is not married to the child´s mother.
+In certain cases, a man may file a paternity suit, if he believes that he is the father of a child although he is not married to the child’s mother.

 If the woman refuses to state the name of the father

-If a woman refuses to state the name of a possible father, she will be called in for an interview and guidance by the State Administration.
-If the mother continues to refuse, the case is referred to the courts of law.
+If a woman refuses to state the name of a possible father, she will be called in for an interview with the State Administration.
+If the mother continues to refuse, the case will be referred to the courts.

 If the man denies paternity

-If the man pointed out by the mother denies paternity, the State Administration may decide whether biological proof is to be procured, e.g. through DNA testing.
+If the man identified by the mother as the father denies paternity, the State Administration may decide whether biological proof is required, e.g. DNA testing.

-If the State Administration cannot resolve the case, the State Administration will refer the case to the courts of law.
-The mother and the man or the men pointed out by the mother will have to appear in court and explain if and when they have had intercourse.
-Both the mother and the possible fathers are under obligation to testify, and if they do not turn up in court, they may be brought in by the police.
-The court may also decide that DNA testing is to be carried out.
+If the State Administration cannot resolve the case, the State Administration will refer the case to the courts.
+The mother and the man or the men identified by the mother will have to appear in court and explain if and when they had sexual intercourse.
+Both the mother and the possible fathers are under obligation to testify, and if they do not attend court, they may be forcibly brought in by the police.
+The court may also decide that DNA testing is required.

 If two women are cohabiting or married – and wish to have a child – the option exists for the woman who does not bear the child to become registered as the child’s co-mother.